 [Provide answers to any questions they raised that you committed to following up on]

 [I or We] thank you for your interest, support and passion for Ontario’s libraries.
-[I or We] hope [I or We] can rely on your support for the priority recommendations included in the Ontario Library Association (OLA) and Federation of Ontario Public Library (FOPL)’s Ontario Pre-Budget submission, enclosed with this email, which will ensure the sustainability of local public and school libraries in communities across Ontario.
-[I or We] would greatly appreciate you raising these issues with Minister of Heritage, Sport, Tourism and Culture Industries as she considers Ontario’s upcoming Budget.
+[I or We] hope [I or We] can rely on your support for the priority recommendations included in the OLA and FOPL Pre-Budget submission, enclosed with this email.
+[I or We] would greatly appreciate you raising these issues with Minister of Heritage, Sport, Tourism and Culture Industries..

 If you have any other questions, please do not hesitate to contact me.
 My phone number is [your telephone number] and my email is [your email address].